Volunteer Tour Guides

 Individuals must complete a questionnaire and be interviewed.
 Selected applicants will be trained and evaluated by Tour Office staff.
 Volunteers must:

-- Complete a five-week training program
+- Complete a five-session training program

 - Be available during weekdays